 Layered Ornaments

 Create a 3D effect with layered paper ornaments on your card.
-Mixing different textures and colors makes for a card that’s a joy to open.
+Mixing different textures and colors makes for a card that’s a joy to open, especially when crafting homemade thinking of you cards.

 Elf Handprint Card